-As a student in the PTA program, I am aware that I:
+As a student in the PTA program, I am aware that:

-- 1. May be photographed, audiotaped, or videotaped as part of class, lab, or clinical activities. - 2.
-Will be expected to participate as a "patient" during class or lab activities.
+- 1. I may be photographed, audiotaped, or videotaped as part of class, lab, or clinical activities. - 2.
+I will be expected to participate as a "patient" during class or lab activities.
 Precautions and contraindications for the procedure will be discussed prior to such participation.
 (Any student has the right to decline participating as a patient with prior notification of the instructor). - 3.
-Will be responsible for uniform, travel, meals, and other expenses related to clinical courses. - 4.
-Will be working with patients during each clinical practicum and may be exposed to illness, blood, and other body fluids. - 5.
-Will be required to undergo a drug screen (allocated in lab fees), and a criminal background check, at my own expense in order to participate in each clinical practicum. - 6.
-Will be required to obtain and maintain personal health insurance.
+I will be responsible for uniform, travel, meals, and other expenses related to clinical courses. - 4.
+I will be working with patients during each clinical practicum and may be exposed to illness, blood, and other body fluids. - 5.
+I will be required to undergo a drug screen (allocated in lab fees), and a criminal background check, at my own expense in order to participate in each clinical practicum. - 6.
+I will be required to obtain and maintain personal health insurance.